-In nearly every state there are "traditional" minorities: ethnic groups who have been present for centuries but who have different characteristics, manners, habits and ways of life from the majority.
+In nearly every state there are " traditional " minorities: ethnic groups who have been present for centuries but who have different characteristics, manners, habits and ways of life from the majority.
 Multitudes of examples could be cited; here are some, you can find many more.
 European history is littered with expansionist movements, trading relations, religious and military conquests.
 All of these have provoked movements of peoples, of cultures.
 The eleventh century Norman knights managed to set up dominions as far apart as Britain, Spain and Sicily; the forces of the Ottoman Empire reached the walls of Vienna in 1529 and again in 1683; Lithuania was the biggest state in fourteenth century Europe.
-(We have to be careful with historical "facts" like this; for instance, depending on your point of view, the biggest state in fourteenth century Europe could be described as Polish, not Lithuanian - this difference in analysis is a matter of controversy even today).
-Many places have seen terrible times; as Richard Hill points out, the town of llok now on the eastern border of the independent state of Croatia is an illuminating example.
+(We have to be careful with historical " facts " like this; for instance, depending on your point of view, the biggest state in fourteenth century Europe could be described as Polish, not Lithuanian - this difference in analysis is a matter of dispute even today).
+As Richard Hill, points out, the town of Ilok in what was Eastern Croatia provides an example of change over time: in 1992 the population consisted of 3000 Serbs, a year earlier it counted 3000 Croats, 500 Serbs and 1900 Slovaks descendants of migrants from the 19th century.
+Sixty years ago, in 1930, many of the inhabitants were German and Jewish.
 At the time of the Ottoman Empire, llok was a Muslim settlement.
 Before that it was Catholic.
-In 1930, many of the inhabitants were German and Jewish.
-In 1991 it counted 3000 Croats, 500 Serbs and 1900 Slovaks descendants of migrants from the 19th century.
-A year later, in 1992, the population consisted of 3000 Serbs.
-Since the war finished, the majority population is once again Croat.

-Does a town near you have a similar history?
+QUESTION: Does a town near you have a similar history?